Types of USB Connectors: A Comprehensive Overview

 USB Type-A Connector

 There are two versions of USB Type-A connectors such as USB 2.0 and USB 3.0/3.1.
 Therefore, USB 2.0 Type-A connectors are the most common type of USB and are usually found on older devices.
-And the USB 3.0/3.1 Type-A connectors are faster and can provide a higher data transfer rate than USB 2.0.
+The USB 3.0/3.1 Type-A connectors are faster and can provide a higher data transfer rate than USB 2.0.

 Features: